shareish/shareish/README.md

 Change the name of your host server name by editing the file main.js in the directory frontend/src/

+Then edit backend/mapsite/settings.py (you should change e.g. the default email address used to send e-mails for account creation, notifications, ...):

 Download Docker and start it on your server:

 ```